Marie MONCADA

 • Co-organizerof the CEPEL (Center for Political Studies of Latin Europe – UMR 5112, University of Montpellier/CNRS)general seminar titled “Current Trends in Social Science Research” from 2018 to 2020 (2 years).

-• Co-chair, along with Marc SMYRL, of Thematic Section No. 25 at the conference ofthe French Political Science Association, “Health Care Expenditure Control and the Choice of Instruments: A Comparison Among European Union Member States,” July 10–12, 2017, Montpellier.
+• Co-principal investigator with Marc SMYRL for Thematic Section No. 25 at the conference ofthe French Political Science Association, “Health Care Expenditure Control and the Selection of Instruments: A Comparison Among European Union Member States,” July 10–12, 2017, Montpellier.

-• Presentation of my thesis findings to the “Personal and Professional Development” course for third-year political science undergraduates.
-This project, titled“Migrants: From Exile to Integration,” organized a photography exhibition and a series of presentations by SOS Méditerranée, La Cimade 34, and the Collectif Migrant.e.s Bienvenue 34 (April 5, 2019, at L’Anacrouse in Montpellier).
+• Presentation of the findings of my dissertation to the “Personal and Professional Development” course for third-year political science undergraduates.
+This project, titled“Migrants: From Exile to Integration,” featured a photography exhibition and a series of presentations by SOS Méditerranée, La Cimade 34, and the Collectif Migrant.e.s Bienvenue 34 (April 5, 2019, at L’Anacrouse in Montpellier).

-• Presentation of my dissertation findings at the“Six Hours for Care” event, attended by Frédéric Pierru, a health sociologist; Hervé Bokobza, a psychiatrist and founder of the Collectif des 39; and Éric Faverau, a journalist at Libération (March 23, 2019, at La Carmagnole in Montpellier).
+• Presentation of the findings of my dissertation at the“Six Hours for Care” event, attended by Fréderic PIERRU, a health sociologist; Hervé BOKOBZA, a psychiatrist and founder of the Collectif des 39; and Éric FAVEREAU, a journalist for Libération (March 23, 2019, at the Carmagnole in Montpellier).

-• Presentation of my dissertation findings atthe “Instant Philo”event organized by the Center for Contemporary Ethics at the Epsylon Laboratory (EA 4556) (January 8, 2019,at the Black Sheep inMontpellier).
+• Presentation of the findings from my dissertation atthe “Instant Philo”event organized by the Center for Contemporary Ethics at the Epsylon Laboratory (EA 4556) (January 8, 2019,at the Black Sheep inMontpellier).

 • 2018–2019: